Bert La Bonté

-Bert La Bonté is an Australian actor.
+Bert LaBonté (born in either 1974 or 1975) is an Australian stage, film and television actor.
+With a career that has spanned over 20 years, LaBonté's most known roles include Five Bedrooms, The Newsreader and many more.

 Early life

-La Bonté grew up in Melbourne's southeastern suburbs with his parents and two older sisters.
+LaBonté grew up in Melbourne's southeastern suburbs with his parents and two older sisters.
 His parents migrated from Mauritius in the late 1960s.
 He discovered a passion for acting at nine when he played Fagin in his school production of Oliver!.

+Personal life

+LaBonté is married to actress Amanda LaBonté.